CSMeshal/programming-resources/README.md

 ## Features
 1-Login
+2-The ability to register on the site

-2-Update sources
+3-Video sources

-3-View all sources
+4-Articles sources

-4-searching for sources
+5-Book sources

-5-Add sources
+6-Video sources
+7- Ability to view all sources
+8-The ability to choose sources
+9-The ability to switch between sources
+10-If he is registered on the site, he can add a source 11-Comment on the sources

 ## Stack